andyatkinson/andyatkinson.github.io/consulting.md

 ## Recommendations 🤝
+> I wanted to fill some knowledge gaps on the team around some Postgres topics.
+Andrew's book was the first thing we reached for but we also brought him in to deliver two sessions of live training on some advanced topics.
+This gave us the opportunity to ask questions, delve deeper, and ensure everyone understood the material.
+<cite>Jamie, CTO, Podia</cite>

 > We hired Andrew to help us better understand the PostgreSQL database operations for our Rails apps.
 Andrew helped us look at a variety of issues and provided guidance and recommendations.
 <cite>- Kevin, CTO, Clearscope</cite>